msalasch/graphql_rails/README.md

 Things you may want to cover:

+* Ruby version: 2.7.2

-* Ruby version
+* Ruby on Rails version: 6.1.4

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Database: PostgreSQL

 * How to run the test suite